Space health programme

 In February 2023 we held a special online Space Health symposium to consider this topic further.
 The symposium was structured around the concept of non-chemical interactions in biological systems and the role that electric, magnetic and gravitational fields might play.
 The Proceedings and talk recordings are available here.

-The conclusion we drew from the symposium, and from subsequent one-to-one conversations with a number of scientists, is that while we have seen tremendous progress with spacecraft engineering, this has not been matched in associated biological research and our understanding of the consequences of space travel for human health remains limited.
+The conclusion we drew from these presentations and discussions, and from one-to-one conversations with a number of scientists, is that while we have seen tremendous progress with spacecraft engineering, this has not been matched in associated biological research and our understanding of the consequences of space travel for human health remains limited.

 Purpose